sum-y/Study-on-the-Skew-Angles-of-Propellers-Used-in-Ships/README.md

 Plagrism will not be tolerated.

 # Contacts
-If there is anything you want say or know about this project, please contact me on sumy1024@gmail.com .
+If there is anything you want say or know about this project, please contact me on sumy .